carneades/carneades-3/doc/manual/schemes.md

 premises:
 	circumstances: S1 is currently the case.
-	action: Performing A1 in S1 will bring about S2.
+	action: Performing A1 in S1 would bring about S2.
 	goal: G would be realized in S2.
 	value: Achieving G would promote V.

 assumptions:
 	CQ1: V is indeed a legitimate value.
-	CQ2: Realizing G is a goal.
+	CQ2: G is a worthy goal.
 	CQ3: Action A1 is possible.

 exceptions: